upper waypoint

 The suspect, whose name is not being reported because he is a minor, initially declined to fight, saying he already “got his hits in,” but when pressed, produced a knife and stabbed David before fleeing.

+Both families were in court for the decision on Friday.
 David’s family has protested and called for harsher penalties for the suspect, asking for him to be treated as an adult for his crime.
+But state law prohibits a person who is younger than 16 at the time of a crime from being transferred to adult court.

 The 14-year-old was also found responsible for assault and robbery charges stemming from his actions at Valley Fair and the attack on David before the stabbing.
+He has a court hearing in July where his involvement in a separate case will be decided by a judge.
+Following that, a sentencing will be scheduled, officials said.

-One 16-year-old suspect found responsible for the assault on David prior to the stabbing was sentenced last year to two years at juvenile hall, while another was given a lighter sentence of six to eight months at the juvenile ranch facility, according to The Mercury News.
+One 16-year-old suspect found responsible for the assault on David prior to the stabbing was sentenced last year to two years at Juvenile Hall, while another was given a lighter sentence of six to eight months at the juvenile ranch facility, according to The Mercury News.

 One other teenager was deemed not responsible for the assault, while the 18-year-old, Emanuel Sanchez Damian, was charged in adult court, and his case is still pending.